Configuration and Authentication

 This will give you the option to visit your auth token user settings, where you can create a new auth token, or simply copy an existing one.
 When you return to the CLI, you’ll paste in your token and it will get added to

-sentry-cli will connect to sentry.io but for on-premise you can also sign in elsewhere:
+sentry-cli will connect to sentry.io, but for self-hosted you can also sign in elsewhere:

 $ sentry-cli --url https://myserver.invalid/ login